frankier/vim-eve/README.md

 For people, like myself, who don't usually fold code, there is a mode which only folds the empty Markdown blocks which tend to appear in Eve programs which don't use literate programming.
-These folds are no indended to be interacted with, but are rather just intended to save vertical space.
+These folds are not intended to be interacted with, but are rather only intended to save vertical space.
 This mode is enabled by setting `g:eve_fold_empty` to 1.

 The other options are to generate folds for code blocks so that only Markdown is visible by default.
 This can be enabled by setting `g:eve_fold_code` to 1.

 # Automatic insertion of code fences

-This plugin can try and insert code fences, `\`\`\``, the characters which delimit Eve and markdown blocks automatically for you as you type.
+This plugin can try and insert code fences, the characters which delimit Eve and markdown blocks (` ``` `), automatically for you as you type.
 Since this behaviour can be quite invasive, it's opt-in.
 You can enable it by setting `g:eve_insert_code_fence` to 1.
 There are 3 types of code fence insertions possible.